 With this uplifting perspective, we don’t have to compare our ministries or fellowships.
 We can support and cheer for each other and work together because we are all working for the common goal of building His Kingdom!

 If fact, Jesus prayed that we’d all be one:

 John 17: 20 “I am praying not only for these disciples but also for all who will ever believe in me through their message.
 21 I pray that they will all be one, just as you and I are one—as you are in me, Father, and I am in you.
 And may they be in us so that the world will believe you sent me.

 22 “I have given them the glory you gave me, so they may be one as we are one.
 23 I am in them and you are in me.
 May they experience such perfect unity that the world will know that you sent me and that you love them as much as you love me”

-This year, Easter is going to look a lot different than it usually does.
-Our regular traditions and services will be on hold.
-Despite that, the Church isn’t a building, and it’s not a collection of worship services.
+We need to remember that the Church isn’t a building, and it’s not a collection of worship services.
 The Church is the living, breathing Body of Christ.
 We need to show the world that the Church is alive and well so we can point them to Jesus.